Picture This (2025 film)

-Picture This is a 2025 British romantic comedy film.
-Based on the film Five Blind Dates, it was released on Amazon Prime Video on 6 March 2025.
+Picture This is a 2025 British romantic comedy film starring Simone Ashley and Hero Fiennes Tiffin.
+It is based on the film Five Blind Dates (2024).

+The film follows Pia, a struggling photographer, who receives a prophecy that true love will come to her within her next five dates.
+With her sister Sonal's wedding fast approaching and her family playing matchmaker, her ex Charlie re-appears into her suddenly chaotic love life.

+The film was released on Amazon Prime Video on 6 March 2025.

 Plot

-Pia owns a portrait studio, and has a younger sister Sonal, who is engaged to be married.
-Their mom, Laxmi, would like Pia also to get married, but she insists on being independent and believes she doesn't need a man.
-Her studio isn't making much money, and risks closure.
-Jay, a co-worker of Pia, asks about Charlie, her love from school, but she says he's now with Lily and is going to be the best man at Sonal's wedding.
+Portrait studio owner Pia has a younger sister Sonal, who is engaged to be married.
+Their mom Laxmi also wishes Pia would get married, but she insists on being independent and believes she does not need a man.
+Her studio is not making much money, and risks closure.
+Pia's co-worker Jay asks about Charlie, her first love from school, but she says he is now with Lily and is going to be the best man at Sonal's wedding.

-While visiting Sonal and her fiancé Sam, an astrologer prophesizes that Pia's life partner will be one of the next five persons she meets.
+An astrologer the family hires for Sonal and her fiancé Sam prophesizes that Pia's life partner will be one of the next five persons she meets.
 At a pre-wedding event, Pia sees a friend, Akshay, and her first love, Charlie, who is still working at a restaurant in Welwyn.

-Pia's dad arranges a date for her with a rich guy called Sid, who is interested in investing in her studio.
-He offers to give her money in return for her being his wife, but only socially, since he is averse to even touching her.
-She leaves after causing an accident involving his toilet.
+Pia's dad arranges a date for her with the wealthy Sid, who is interested in investing in her studio.
+He offers to give her money in return for her being his wife, but only socially, since he is averse to touching anyone.
+She leaves after accidentally causing his toilet to overflow.

-Laxmi arranges a date for Pia, who is surprised to see that it is Akshay.
-She offers him strawberries and chocolate brownies, and suddenly his throat swells and he finds it difficult to breathe, because he's allergic to the food.
-She is able to save him using an Epinephrine injection from his bag.
-As they kiss, he yells out Pia's mom's name, Laxmi, and then claims to go out to coffee or dinner with her.
-Pia stabs him again with his epi pen before leaving.
+The date Laxmi arranges for Pia is surprisingly Akshay, who is Laxmi's assistant.
+She offers him strawberries and chocolate brownies, inadvertently causing an anaphylactic reaction as he had an allergic reaction to the nuts.
+She saves him with an Epi pen from his bag.
+As they kiss, he yells out her mom's name, and then claims to go out to coffee or dinner with her.
+Pia stabs him again with the pen before leaving.

-Charlie sees Pia at her studio and asks her to do his portrait pic.
-She says she's now dating, and asks why he came all the way over instead of calling or texting.
-He says he still thinks about her every now and then.
+Charlie sees Pia at her studio and asks her to take his photo.
+She claims to be dating, and asks why he came all the way over rather than calling or texting.
+Charlie admits he still thinks about her from time to time.